19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 (6) Unless otherwise provided by this Act or the Minister, where an appeal is lodged under this section, the decision, direction or other thing appealed against shall be complied with until the determination of the appeal.

-(7) The Minister may, determine an appeal under this section —
+(7) The Minister may determine an appeal under this section —

 (a) by confirming, varying or reversing any decision, notice or direction of, or code of practice or standard of performance issued by, the Authority; or